Immediate danger

 Melbourne.

-All clergy, employees and volunteers are required to read and agree to abide by the Safeguarding Code of Conduct and know and comply with the Safeguarding Children and Young People Policy.
+All clergy, employees and volunteers are required to read and agree to abide by the Safeguarding Code of Conduct and know and comply with the Safeguarding Chidren and Young People Policy.

 Recruitment and screening procedures must reflect the parishes commitment to providing safe and enriching interactions with children and young people.